silverjuke/silverjuke/docs/skinning.md

 ================================================================================

-Targets for the <button> Tag
+Targets for the button-Tag
 --------------------------------------------------------------------------------

-The following list shows possible targets for the <button> Tag.
-It is okay  to use  the  same Target more than one time. <button> targets may also be used as doubleclick targets for <layout> or <div>.
+The following list shows possible targets for the button-Tag.
+It is okay  to use  the  same Target more than one time. button-targets may also be used as doubleclick targets for layout- or div-tags.

 There is no need to support all targets in a layout, it is up to you to decide which  functions  you  want  to  implement  by  the skin.
 Many - but not all -